Last Updated on January 17, 2021 by Nina Ahmedow

 Women put on or take off hijab all the time.
 I know several women who used to wear hijab but eventually took it off, and likewise, there are women who used to not wear it and then start.

 Yes, I’ve worn hijab in mosques.
 Most mosques will not allow women to enter without covering their hair.
 So women who don’t usually wear it bring along a scarf and put it on before entering.
 Then we take it off when we leave.
 I’ve seen some Christian women do the same thing.
 But given the choice I’d prefer not to have to do it.
+By the way, I have never felt as policed about what I wore as in Malta, a staunchly Catholic country.
+(I still loved Malta though.)

 Yes, there are different styles of hijab.
 Although many people will comment on what is or isn’t “proper hijab” there are in facts hundreds of ways those who do wear it choose to dress.
 From turbans, to scarves tied behind the head or below the chin, combined with shorter or long sleeves, all the way to face veils, there are a lot of different ways women dress.